Discipline in Trading: A Beginner’s Guide to Consistency

 Journaling: The Most Important Mirror for Your Mind

-Fighting Emotional Traps: Where Discipline Is Truly Tested
+Fighting Emotional Traps: The "30% Rule" Discipline

 “The market doesn’t test your strategy first—it tests your self-control.”